 What are your top tips for snow comms?
 You’re welcome to comment below or Tweet me @AllthingsIC.

 If you are looking for ways to boost your knowledge of internal communication, I have a course for you.

 It costs £499 +VAT per person and if you’re a nonprofit organisation, use the discount code NFP20 to save 20 per cent off your booking.
-CIPR and IoIC members can earn CPD points for attending.
+CIPR and IoIC members can also save 20% and earn CPD points for attending.

 I hope to see you there,